 With funding from MSC RENA recovery fund, MOWS bough a Polaris Ranger ATV in 2014 to aid working bees and spraying.
 Everyone loves it, and it has become affectionately known as ‘Muffin’!

-After Cyclone Pam swept through in March, the pohutakawa at Newdicks beach was looking rather worse for wear, and in danger of being lost for good.
-Following a great deal of hard work by volunteers it is now hopefully stable enough to weather more storms.
+After Cyclone Pam swept through in March 2015, the pohutakawa at Newdicks beach was looking rather worse for wear, and in danger of being lost for good.
+Following a great deal of hard work by volunteers using a huge number of sandbags, it is now hopefully stable enough to weather more storms.

-Several training courses were run to allow some of our members to gain qualifications, and take on more skilled work for MOWS.
+We run occasional training courses to allow our members to gain qualifications and take on more skilled work for MOWS.
 Thanks to Drive Zone for courses in Chainsaw and LUV use, and to Eddie Biesiek for running the Approved Handler of Agrichemicals.

 We are always on the lookout for new volunteers to help us in our continuing work.
 Please see our ‘Volunteer‘ page for information on how to get involved.